cockroachlabs-field/crdb-geo-tourist/README.md

 [in this blog post](https://www.cockroachlabs.com/blog/how-we-built-spatial-indexing/).

 <img src="./mobile_view.png" width="360" alt="Running on iPhone">
-(App running in an iPhone, in Safari)
+(App running in an iPhone, in Safari, maps by OpenStreetMap)

 ## Data